mindietea/projects/README.md

 # projects
-A list of some of my significant projects
+A list of some of my significant projects.
+View only game dev related projects here: https://github.com/mindietea/game-dev-projects

 ## Virtual Reality RPG Game